matassp/scanorama-film-scraper/readme.md

 ## Compatibility with Scanorama

-The **Scanorama film scraper** works with the Scanorama website from 2021 onward.
+The **Scanorama Film Scraper** works with the Scanorama website from 2021 onward.
 To scrape data for previous years, you need to modify the URLs in the `remote.ts` file.